Sunbeam Tiger (1925): Tigress

 One sister car to Tiger was built and named Tigress.

 It survives today, fitted with a Napier Lion engine and racing in British Vintage events as the "Sunbeam-Napier".

 Today

 The Tiger at Goodwood Festival of Speed in 2024.

 Tiger spent a period in preservation in Utah, where the car had been restored with the streamlined radiator cowling fitted for record-breaking.
 As of 2006, the engine was reportedly rebuilt after suffering foreign object damage whilst vintage racing, hence the static display in LSR trim.

 In recent years (2023 onwards), Tiger is in the ownership of the Indian businessman, Vijay Mallya.
 The car is competing in historic motorsport events in the U.K. with the Vintage Sports Car Club and at Goodwood.

-In 1990, the now 65-year-old Tiger re-created its record attempt, this time at RAF Elvington, and succeeded in beating it at 159 mi/h.
+In 1990, the then 65-year-old Tiger re-created its record attempt, this time at RAF Elvington, and succeeded in beating it at 159 mi/h.